Do the Common Core State Standards undermine social-emotional learning?

 In order to identify feelings of other people—whether real or fictional—students need to have a well-developed emotion vocabulary.
 Being able to recognize and label these emotions as they occur within themselves helps students do so in others.
 Examining how emotions impact fictional characters’ lives also provides a non-threatening opportunity for students to reflect how emotions affect their own lives and the people around them.

-For example, have students create a double-entry journal to examine how the emotions of a character impact the world around him or her.
+For example, have students create a double-entry journal to examine how the emotions of a character impact the world around them.
 Follow this up with a journal entry in which students self-reflect on their own emotional experiences.
 To make it easier for students to label emotions, hang an emotions poster in your classroom.

 Common Core English Language Arts Standard